 Beginner’s guide to riding a bike to work

-Quit spinning your wheels and get back on your bike with these beginner cycling tips.
+Quit spinning your wheels and get back on your bike with these beginner riding tips.

-Sick of Melbourne’s crowded trains, packed trams and peak-hour traffic jams, and looking for an alternative option for commuting to work?
-Halve the wheels and double the fun by swapping your car – or packed train carriage – for a bicycle.
-Riding to work is not only a more cost-effective and environmentally friendly mode of transport, it’s also a low-impact activity, making it ideal for people of all fitness levels.
-But if it’s been a while since you last dusted off the old two-wheeler, riding a bike is as easy as, err, riding a bike.
-So if you’re planning on pedalling to the metal, here are our top tips for beginners.
+Riding to work is not only a convenient, cost-effective and environmentally friendly mode of transport, it’s also a low-impact activity, making it ideal for people of all fitness levels.
+But if it’s been a while since you last dusted off the old two-wheeler, riding a bike is as easy as, er, riding a bike.
+So if you’re planning to pedal-power your commute, here are our top tips for beginners.

 Five tips for new riders

 Getting the right bike to suit you makes all the difference to enjoying a ride.
 If you’re planning to commute into work or are spending most of your time on the road or a bike path, either a hybrid or a road bike is going to be your best bet, with skinny tyres and a light frame getting you around quickly.
 If you’re looking to spend more time off road and make the most of Victoria's great rail trails, a mountain bike will be your best option.
 When buying your bike it’s important to make sure you get the right size.
 Head to your local bike shop to make sure you get a bike that fits you and your needs.
 (More: Victoria's second-hand bike peddlers.)